This topic describes the ALM Octane model, and how entities are hierarchically organized.

 Spaces, which represent, for example, a business unit.
 Spaces contain workspaces and customization entities.
 For details, see Manage spaces (for space admins).

-Workspaces, which represent, for example, an application and its entities within the business unit—such as user stories, tests, defects, and so on.
+Workspaces, which represent, for example, an application and its entities within the business unit—such as user stories, tests, and defects.

 Every space has at least one active workspace. the default workspace.
 The original name of this workspace is default_workspace.
 It can be renamed but it cannot be deleted.